AiFxApp/property-listing/README.md

 ## Civanoglu - Property Listing (Laravel Project)

-> Technology Used : Laravel-8, Tailwind CSS, JavaScript, jQuery and MySQL Database
+> Technology Used : Laravel-8 (Upgraded to Laravel 9 by AIFX), Tailwind CSS, JavaScript, jQuery and MySQL Database
 </div>

 ## What I have done